 Pupillage usually takes a year to complete, with the year divided into two six-month periods, known as 'sixes'.
 Each six is spent in a set of chambers (although a small number of places are available in companies and other institutions), under the guidance and supervision of a junior barrister of at least five years' experience - your pupil supervisor.
 It is not uncommon for each six to be spent in a different chambers and/or with a different pupil supervisor.
 With competition for tenancies so high, sometimes a third six is undertaken.

 What you learn

 It's helpful to think of pupillage as an apprenticeship.
 The year is an opportunity for a chambers to build on what the pupil has already learnt by combining academic and vocational experience with the day-to-day, practical work of chambers, including advocacy, drafting and liaising with solicitors, clients and colleagues.
 Pupillage also gives chambers a chance to assess a pupil's prospects for tenancy.

 The two sixes are usually very different experiences.
 Generally, the first six is non-practical and is largely spent observing and assisting the pupil supervisor.
 This involves being in court and attending conferences (meetings with solicitors), preparing drafts and researching and reading up on case law.
 During this six you will learn how to be a barrister by comparing and contrasting your work with that of the pupil supervisor.
 How do the drafts differ and why?
 Was the case presented in court in a very different manner from the way you had planned?
 Were the dealings with solicitors as you had expected?

-If the first six is completed satisfactorily, you will be certified as able to handle your own clients and cases.
+If the first six is completed satisfactorily, you will be certified as able to advise your own clients and handle your own cases.
 In contrast to the assisting and observing of the first, the second six will see you in at the deep end, officially practising and taking on your own work, with all the responsibilities and pressures that this entails.